influxdata/influxdb-client-js/influxdb-client-apis.getbucketsrequest.after.md

 ## GetBucketsRequest.after property

-The last resource ID from which to seek from (but not including).
-This is to be used instead of `offset`<!-- -->.
+Resource ID to seek from.
+Results are not inclusive of this ID.
+Use `after` instead of `offset`<!-- -->.

 <b>Signature:</b>